simonmichael/hledger_site/src/index.md

 I hope you too will find it useful in transforming your relationship with time and money.

-hledger is a gift, but once you have achieved some success with it, you might wish to join the [sponsors](sponsor.html), to help sustain the project and my or other devs' work on it.
-Thank you!
+hledger is a gift, but once you have achieved some success with it, you may wish to become one of the generous **[sponsors](sponsor.html)** helping to sustain this project and my or other devs' work on it.
+My family thanks you!

 <a name="help"></a>
 <a name="help-feedback"></a>